dudududukim/UEGAN-mps/README.md

 - **Contributor**: *duhyeon kim* for MPS support, optimizations, and code enhancements.

 ## 📬 Contact
-For questions or suggestions, feel free to open an issue or contact <your-email-or-github-handle>.
+For questions or suggestions, feel free to open an issue or contact <kdhluck@naver.com>.

 ---